Bad Livers

-The Bad Livers were an American band from Austin, Texas, United States, whose inventive musical style defied attempts to categorize them according to existing genres.
+The Bad Livers were an American band from Austin, Texas whose inventive musical style defied attempts to categorize them according to existing genres.
 Their influences included bluegrass, folk, punk, and other musical styles.
 The original lineup, formed in 1990, included Danny Barnes on banjo, guitar and resonator guitar, Mark Rubin on upright bass and tuba, and Ralph White III on fiddle and accordion.
 Barnes composed the majority of the group's original songs.
 When White left the group at the end of 1996, he was briefly replaced by Bob Grant on mandolin and guitar.
 Barnes and Rubin then continued to perform and record as a duo until unofficially dissolving the band in 2000.
 The band has neither toured nor recorded since then, but Barnes and Rubin have played a few live shows with Grant in 2008, 2009, and 2014.

 The Bad Livers' music has often been cited for its influence on other groups, creating what The Austin Chronicle described as "an impressive legacy".
 The Stranger credited them with "revitalizing roots music", and, according to the San Francisco Chronicle, "The Bad Livers helped open the way for old-time and bluegrass bands of today".